Distinguished Alumni Award Recipients

 KAREN ROGERS (LC ’92), an honors graduate of Livingston College's Class of 1992.
 In addition to being valedictorian of her communication class, she was the class speaker at her commencement convocation and is listed in "Who's Who Among American Colleges and Universities."
 Rogers was a 1992-93 Rotary International Scholar and studied at the Graduate Centre for Journalism Studies at the University of Wales.
 She is currently the weekday weather and traffic anchor for the morning newscast on WPVI-TV (6ABC) Action News in Philadelphia, one of the most widely viewed programs in the country.
 Rogers joined 6ABC in 1996 as a reporter and producer for AM/Philadelphia.
 She had previously worked at 6ABC from WHSP-TV in Vineland, NJ, where she was a host and producer of a weekly public affairs program and the monthly show "Congressional Reports."
 Rogers also anchored daily news cut-ins and filed feature reports for WHSP-TV.
 Prior to WHSP-TV, she was a features reporter for several cable stations in southern New Jersey.
 She co-hosts "Philly on Wheels," and reports for the 6ABC/Boscov's Thanksgiving Day Parade, 4th of July Parade and First Union Bike Race.
 In addition to her work at 6ABC, Rogers is active in supporting young people.
 A first runner-up to Miss New Jersey in 1994, she often hosts or judges local pageants.
 Rogers has also been active in the fight against child abuse, and has taught elementary school students empowerment skills for reporting and preventing abuse.

-On Saturday, October 12, 2002, the following alumni were honored by the LAA:
+On Saturday, October 12, 2002, LAA honored the following Distinguished Alumni: